Love keto waffles? Want to know the secret to why I am winning waffle awards? Read on and scroll below to watch the quick cooking video.

 Keto Waffles – no sugars, no grains

 My old recipe that arrived with the waffle maker, requires 2 cups of flour and 1 cup of sugar.
-I can’t believe I used to make them on a regular basis (and the maple syrup or golden syrup that was added on top).
+I can’t believe I used to make them on a regular basis (and then there was the additional maple syrup or golden syrup that was added on top).

 But most high carb recipes can be adapted if you know how.
-I replaced the wheat flour for coconut flour, and replaced the sugar with stevia and plenty of vanilla.
+I replaced the wheat flour for coconut flour and replaced the sugar with sweetener and plenty of vanilla.

 What resulted was the most amazing, light, fluffy, tasty keto waffles you can imagine.
 I have tried many low carb and grain free pancake recipes over the years, and I can hand on heart say these keto waffles are the best.